 49. When students at Oklahoma A&M were asked to attend a meeting regarding black people being admitted for education she attended in wholehearted support.

-50. She broke off an engagement with another man to date my daddy.
+50. She broke up with another man to date my daddy.

 51. She stood next to me at my wedding as my Matron of Honor.

 52. She has never pretended to be anything other than exactly who God created her to be.